 Our toddler seems excited and happy to make even more friends and keep the old.

 I did cry that our oldest had his last day of camp.
-I would've been in public hysterics if I weren't out of town for work.
-It was a lonely cry in my Boston hotel room, a whole time zone away.
+It was a lonely cry in my Boston hotel room for our Annual Meeting, a whole time zone away.

-I'll miss how our JCYS (they may still have space available, continues until kindergarten) Director genuinely says 'Love you" to the kids.
+I'll miss how our play school director genuinely says "Love you" to the kids.

 Now that camp is over, I'm getting a little more comfortable with... preschool, THE new school.
 I even made a play date, FINALLY, with our host family.